 The Link between Addiction and Athletics

 There are many reasons why athletes turn to drug abuse which eventually lead to addiction.
-Enhancing performance is one of the major reasons why athletes turn to drug abuse.
+Enhancing performance is one of the major reasons why athletes turn to drug abuse that places like Florida Drug and Alcohol Detox centers can assist with.
 Professional athletes face high-pressure situations when competing.
 Friends, colleagues, family and their countries pressure them to win trophies.
 As such, many athletes turn to drugs that enhance performance.
 Although these drugs improve physical capabilities and performance, they come with health risks.

 Research indicates that substance abuse prevalence among sports communities creates a serious addiction risk among the already vulnerable individuals.
 Social normalization and acceptance of alcohol and drugs as well as role models doing little to curb it are other things that increase the vulnerability of athletes to drug abuse and subsequent addiction.
 Coaches and team managers do little to end alcohol and drug abuse among athletes.
 Fortunately, there are rehab facilities where athletes that are already abusing or addicted to drugs can get assistance.